 What’s your interest in or overall perspective toward moderating a panel?
 Well the leadership and creative opportunity for panel moderators has fascinated me actually for forever.
 In related discussions, often speakers preparing to moderate panel events (on Zoom or offline) have said many panel programs are not very clear or engaged…or they sometimes come across as inside-baseball-banter or sense of competition.
 My behind-the-scenes commitment has been to coach emerging moderators through core leadership and content tactics that have helped panel teams see team cohesion from the audience’s vantage point — and be stronger, more thematically relevant, and engaged for their audiences.

-And this July, I’m tickled-pink to say an e-resource kit dedicated solely to supporting the leadership needs of panel moderators will be born at LiveYourTalk.
+I’m tickled-pink to say an e-resource kit dedicated solely to supporting the leadership and content creation needs of panel moderators will be born at LiveYourTalk.

-I’m EXCITED, with the eight main sections & the problems they solve jotted down here.
+I’m EXCITED, with the 7 main sections & the problems they solve jotted down here.

 Your welcome orientation (video)